Helena Police Department Police Applicant Information

 Shift Assignment: Officers are eligible to bid for a requested work shift after completion of their probationary period.
 Shift bids are for 6-month periods and are awarded based on seniority.

-For further information on our hiring, application, or testing process please email Assistant Chief of Police Steve Hagen or call him at 406-447-8479 or email him at Shagen(at)helenamt.gov.
+For further information on our hiring, application, or testing process please contact Assistant Chief Hagen at 406-447-8479 or email him at Shagen(at)helenamt.gov.